 When it comes to modern smart TVs, LG is one of the more well-known names in the industry.
 Their TVs are made with ease of use at the very forefront.
 However, there may be some cases in which you may need to reset your device, either to troubleshoot an issue or if you want to give or sell your TV to another user.
 However, what if you don’t have a working remote handy?

 While LG does make a variety of different televisions, the following techniques for resetting your TV without a remote should work for most modern models.
 Try out some of the methods below to see what might work best for you.

-Manually Use the Buttons on the TV
+Manually Use the Buttons on the TV for a soft reset

 This is perhaps the simplest method when it comes to resetting your LG TV without a remote.
-You should be able to perform a hard reset by simply holding down the power button for 5-10 seconds.
+You should be able to perform a soft reset by simply holding down the power button for 5-10 seconds.

 If that doesn’t work, then navigate from the menu to the settings section.
 From there, go into the general settings, find the reset option, agree to the warning message, and press “confirm.”
 (Note: For some LG TVs, you may need to input a password to complete the factory reset process.)